ibi-group/GTFS-frequency-mapping-tool/README.md

 ## First time setup and installation

-For all below step, you will need to install [Python3](https://www.python.org/downloads/).
+For all below steps, you will need to install [Python3](https://www.python.org/downloads/).

 ### Install with Anaconda (highly reccomended)